Facely1er/PandaGardeWebsite-v1/Classroom Activities for Privacy Panda.md

 Assessment Tools
 Observation Checklist
 •	Student demonstrates understanding of public vs. private information
-•	Student can identify characteristics of strong passwords
+•	Student can identify characteristics of privacy protection (like the Privacy Shield)
 •	Student asks for permission before sharing information about others
 •	Student applies privacy concepts to new situations
 •	Student articulates privacy concepts in their own words